It’s important to dream big. If you don’t dream it, you can’t make it happen. And you’re never too old or tired or lost to dream a new dream.

 And you are NEVER TOO OLD (or too poor) to dream big!

-Sweet young mamas, I am going to spend my 45th birthday in England with my 54-year old husband.
-We’re hauling six kids, aged 8 to 19, with us.
-Ten years ago we were $18,000 in debt; today we’re funding this shindig WITH CASH.
+Sweet young mamas, I am going to spend my 50th birthday in England with my 59-year old husband.
+We’re hauling as many of the six kids, aged 13 to 24, who will go with us.
+A dozen years ago we were five figures in debt; today we fund these trips WITH CASH.

-If we can do this big crazy thing, YOU can do YOUR big crazy thing.
+If we can do this big crazy thing, YOU can do YOUR big crazy thing, too.